2019: Uzodinma won’t govern Imo – Okorocha’s son-in-law

 Nwosu who spoke to his supporters shortly after his arrival from Abuja, said that “Uzodinma is a tenant in the APC.”

-Nwosu who is laying claim to the governorship ticket of the party in the state said that the court will deliver judgement in his favor.
+Nwosu who is laying claim to the governorship ticket of the party in the state said that the court will deliver judgement in his favour.

 He debunked the rumour making the rounds that he had concluded plans to dump the APC for another party in order to realise his governorship ambition.